FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 PostgreSQL is an advanced object-relational database that was used for storing the Measurements from the Jetson Nano's per room.

 ## Project description
-The goal of this project is to have a wall mounted tablet running a dashboard to get an overview with measurements for my room.
+The goal of this project is to have dashboard the dashboard running to get an overview with IOT-measurements for my room.
-The goal is to have one screen with just a small menu for my rooms, so I can have a global view of the more important thing in the home: temperature, lights and a camera.
+The goal is to have one screen with a small menu for my rooms, so I can have a global view of the more important thing in the home: temperature, lights (and a other features coming in the future).

 ## C4 Models